 A face without teeth will appear sunken and can add years to your appearance.
 Both dentures and dental implants will help keep the natural shape of your face and lower jaw area.
 With dentures, you may need to apply a gooey adhesive every time you wear them to hold them in your mouth.

-With Dental implants, you won’t need to do this extra step because they are surgically implanted and can be treated like a normal tooth.
+With a dental implant, you won’t need to do this extra step because it is permanent and you maintain it like a real tooth.
 Also, dentures may be a bit uncomfortable because they may cover a large portion of your mouth with plastic depending on the type of dentures you need.
-They may feel weird in your mouth and take some time to get used to because they are bulky.
+They may feel weird in your mouth and take some time to adjust to because they are bulky.

 Dentures will deliver about a 30-40% normal chewing function.
 Dental implants will deliver a 100% normal chewing function.
 The constant worry that your teeth may fall out while eating is not an issue with dental implants.
 Oftentimes, dentures may slip around or may not fit correctly leaving you with the worry of falling out.

 If you’re missing a tooth or multiple teeth, that void can cause bone loss and deterioration in your jawbone.
-Washington D.C. dentist, Dr. Cobb will recommend affordable dental implants over dentures because they are the only option for missing teeth that stimulates your jaw bone, which helps stimulate bone growth and reduce facial sagging after tooth loss.
+Our dentists will recommend affordable dental implants over dentures because they are the only option for missing teeth that stimulates your jaw bone, which helps stimulate bone growth and reduce facial sagging after tooth loss.